Overview

 There are two examinations which take place on the same day.
 They are both 'best of five' multiple choice format.
 They take place in specific centres around the UK.

-The questions are distributed across a variety of subjects.
+The questions are distributed across a variety of topics.
 Full information can be found in the MRCP website's blueprint document.

 How can I prepare?